Temple Grafton: Notable buildings

 The parish church of St. Andrew was entirely rebuilt in 1875 to a design by Frederick Preedy on the site of an older edifice.
 Consisting of a chancel with a north organ chamber and vestry, nave, north aisle, and a south-west tower serving as a porch, it is built of lias stone with sandstone dressings, and has tiled roofs.
 On the north wall of the chancel is a repainted stone shield of arms of the 17th century with the six quarterings of the Woodchurch-Clarke family, impaling the quarterly coat of De la Hay, Winterbourne, Sheldon, and Ruding.
 In the organ chamber is a 17th-century oak chest with panelled sides, a carved top-rail, and a panelled lid.

 Another chest is of the 18th or early 19th century.
 The blunder regarding the Knights Templar is repeated in the symbols of that order being depicted in the glass and encaustic tiles of the interior.
 Many scholars believe it to be the place where William Shakespeare married Anne Hathaway, since records of the marriage do not appear in Stratford itself, and a licence was issued for Shakespeare to marry in Temple Grafton.
 However marriage records for the period have been lost.
-Grafton Court is a nineteenth century Gothic revival house with lodge gatehouses, set off New Road.
+Grafton Court is a nineteenth century Gothic Revival house with lodge gatehouses, set off New Road.
 It was built on the site of an older moated manor house.
 The architect was J. S. Alder.
 The house was used for some time as a hotel before being converted into apartments.

 Sports and leisure

-It has a cricket club, a Pub (Blue Boar) and a Bus stop.
+Temple Grafton Cricket Club, is situated in the grounds of Grafton Court.
+They currently have two Saturday sides competing in the Cotswold Hills League, as well as regular Sunday friendly fixtures, a full calendar of midweek 20-over social games, junior cricket and a newly formed Ladies team.
+The village also has a Pub (Blue Boar) and a Bus stop.
 Situated on New Road is Graftons village hall serving both Temple Grafton & Ardens Grafton.
 It is a large hall which seats 120 people in rows or 100 at tables, or 60 if the stage is in place.
 The reception porch has access for the disabled.